zzJovanyzz/EtchaSketchProject/README.md

-Basic Etch-a-Sketch in browser using mostly javascript.
+Basic Etch-a-Sketch in browser using mostly JavaScript.

 Visit below for most current version.